thoughtspot/ts-chart-sdk/example/custom-bar-chart/README.md

 }
 ```

-3. In `renderChart` we will be calling render function and integrating it some custom `CharttoTSEvent` that will help in notifying ThoughtSpot different rendering stages.Copy the snippet below to implement it:
+3. In `renderChart` we will be calling render function and integrating it some custom `CharttoTSEvent` that will help in notifying ThoughtSpot different rendering stages.
+Copy the snippet below to implement it:

 > NOTE:
 >For more information about the ChartToTSEvents component, refer to the following documentation resources: